bever1337/plant-md/README.md

 # plant-md

-Zero dependency website built from pug
+Zero dependency website built with pug, md, other stuff, and 11ty

 ## Setup